 Which case management model fits best?
 Each organization and its staff will need to discover this for themselves.

-It’s not always easy to tell which case management model is best for clients.
+It’s not always easy to tell which of the case management models is best for clients.
 Each nonprofit organization and its workers should analyze the services they provide and determine what approaches would be most beneficial for assisting their clients.
 They may need to experiment with different case management models—adapting them as needed—to determine which ones could best administer the services they provide.
 Some models are definitely built with certain types of nonprofit programs and organizations in mind.
 But as long as the organization can discover how to administer its programs effectively and use a particular model to its advantage, it will be able to guide its clients along a path to positive outcomes.

 The Standard Community Care Model